 Her current project considers the cemetery as a site in which to explore themes of decay and decomposition, in a landscape that is dedicated to memorialisation and memory.

 Talya is an artist from Johannesburg.
-She is an artist in residence at Kunstlerhaus Bethanien, Berlin from April 2019 till April 2020.
+She was an artist in residence at Kuenstlerhaus Bethanien April 2019 till April 2020.

 2015: Graduated with distinction, Masters in Fine Art at Wits University, Johannesburg.